jakemeinershagen/frogger/README.md

 ToDo:

+- ui for fail and success state with reset button

 MVP:

-- Add a UI with a life counter and a score counter.
 - Create an animation or use a particle effect to make the frog’s death extra juicy!

 Future Stuff: